magarittenguyen/magarittenguyen.github.io/_posts/2022-10-30-STT558-fourth-blog-post.md

     Stop if no insignificant IV is left.

 	All (Wald) p‐values in multivariable model < αB

+- stepwise / stepwise regression (forward and backwards combines)
+-
+- Criterion-based methods typically involve a wider search and compare models in a preferable manner.
+For this reason, I recommend that you use a criterion-based method. -- AIC BIC

 - The Akaike information criterion (AIC)
 - The Bayesian information criterion (BIC) was developed for situations where one assumes existence of a true model that is in the scope of all models that are considered in model selection.